splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 Due to the changes in metric names, upgrading to Java OTel 2.x might break existing dashboards, detectors, and other features.
 To prevent sudden loss of access to custom reporting elements, use the Data Migration tool, which transforms and duplicates metric data in 1.x to the 2.x formats for a limited period of time at no additional cost.

-Use Data Migration to manage the migration process for metric streams.
+To access the Data Migration tool:

+1. Go to :guilabel:`Settings`, :guilabel:`Data Configuration`.
+2. Select :guilabel:`Data Migration`.
+3. Inside the :guilabel:`Start migration` card, select :guilabel:`Start`.

 For each supported process, you can turn on and off the data migration, see the number of Metric Time Series (MTS) migrated, and view the grace period duration.
 The duplication and double-publishing of metrics follows a set of predefined rules that are activated when you decide to migrate.

-The metric rules are treated as system rules and can't be edited.
+.. note:: Metric rules are treated as system rules and can't be edited.

 .. _data-migration-ui:

 Grace period
 ------------------

-The grace period for receiving and processing duplicated metrics at no additional cost lasts 6six months, starting with the release of the Java agent version 2.0.
+The grace period for receiving and processing duplicated metrics at no additional cost lasts 6 months, starting with the release of the Java agent version 2.0.
 Migration support is available for 12 months after the release of version 2.0 and will be deprecated after 18 months.

 .. note:: After the grace period, duplicated metric data is billed as custom metric data.
 Make sure to turn off the Data Migration action after you've completed the migration to avoid surcharges.